 The main job responsibility of a private investigator is to help with court cases.
 This is where most of the work is done in this day and age.
 Now, this doesn’t mean lawyers are being assisted; it can also involve clients who are representing themselves as well.
 The idea can work from both the prosecutor and the defense counsel.

-The goal is for the P.I. to go through all of the details and figure out if additional evidence can be accumulated to strengthen the case for one side or the other.
+The goal is for the private investigator to go through all of the details and figure out if additional evidence can be accumulated to strengthen the case for one side or the other.

 Collect Physical Evidence